Karan-Singh-Bisht/Fit-Vibez/README.md

 - **Real-time Workout Tracking**: Tracks push-ups and squats in real-time through an interactive interface.
 - **Blockchain Rewards**: Users completing workout goals receive 0.01 ETH as a reward.
 - **Decentralized Storage**: Uses smart contracts for secure and transparent transactions.
-- **User Authentication**: Connects with wallets using Wagmi and Web3 authentication.
 - **Redux Integration**: Manages activity data and user progress efficiently.

 ## Technology Stack